TaDaa/vimade/README.md

 - **vimade.enablesigns** - Enables sign fading.
 This feature is disabled by default due to how signs affect performance, however these are performance impacts are mostly solved in the latest versions of vim.
 - **vimade.signsretentionperiod** - The amount of time in milliseconds that faded buffers should be tracked for sign changes.
 Default value is 4000.
 - **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
 This can be desirable when switching applications or TMUX splits.
 Default value is 0.
+- **vimade.fadepriority** - Controls the highlighting priority of used by Vimade.
+You may want to tweak this value depending on the other highlighting plugins that you use.
+9 By default supports vim-minimap.
+If you want hlsearch to show results on all buffers, you should lower this value to 0.
+Default is 10.

   *Requires additional setup for terminal and tmux:*